 - Most of Black Legion is Khayon telling the tale of the eponymous warband to his captors, so when he dwells on what happened earlier, this is the result.

 - In Malodrax, Lysander's flashbacks about his first time on the eponymous planet are interwined with accounts of Inquisitor Corvin, who's been there even earlier.

-- In Halo: New Blood, Buck spends most of the story telling stories of past events.
-He occasionally goes off on tangents; in one case, he recalls meeting Spartan-I Vs led by Sarah Palmer at the end of one chapter, while the next chapter begins with another flashback to a previous mission where he met Palmer when she was still an ODST.
+- In Halo: New Blood, Buck spends most of the novella telling stories of past events.
+He occasionally goes off on tangents; in one case, he recalls meeting Spartan-IVs led by Sarah Palmer at the end of one chapter, while the very next chapter begins with another flashback to an even earlier mission where he met Palmer when she was still an ODST.

 - In the House Of Fools episode "The Wig Affair", Beef mentions how a "rat beaver thing" that stole Bob's wig has lived in the house since their fathers lived there.
 The show then flashbacks to the seventies, where the "rat beaver thing" steals Bob's father's caramel wafer.
 Then it flashbacks again to the fifties, with almost identical dialogue, and the rodent steals Vic's grandfather's brisket.